GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

-The additive version of the Neumann-Neumann preconditioner is not considered as no results can be proved without the Assumption that involves $C_\sharp$ in Corollaries~\ref{cor:Hybwexactsolvers} and \ref{cor:Hadwexactsolvers} (and it does not show good numerical performance either).
+The additive version of the Neumann-Neumann preconditioner is not considered because no results can be proved (and numerical performance is poor).
 There is no interesting result for the spectrum of the operator without a coarse space either.
-The closest thing to that is that $\lambda(\bH\NN \bA \bPi\NN(0)) \geq 1$ with a coarse space consisting only of the kernels of the local solvers.
+The closest thing to that is that $\lambda(\bH \bA \bPi) \geq 1$ with a coarse space consisting only of the kernels of the local solvers.